I gave the original glass making program a try at the glass workshop!

 ▲ Seen here is a melting furnace standing tall in the center of the glass workshop.
 You can feel the warmth even in the middle of winter.

-You can peek into the workshop to see the craftsmen hard at work with intense precision.
+You can peek into the workshop to see the craftsmen hard at work with intense focus and precision.

 What could they be making?